Dependent Pages

 2. Prepare Your Tax Return

-If you are indeed qualifed to claim a dependent who has been claimed for the tax year by another person, you can prepare a tax return on eFile.com.
-However, do not e-file the return but download, print and sign the return before you mail it to one of these IRS mailing addresses.
+If you are qualified to claim a dependent who has been claimed for the tax year by another person, you can prepare a tax return on eFile.com.
+However, do not e-file the return but download, print, and sign the return.

 3. Prove You Are Qualified to Claim the Dependent to the IRS

 Step 3: Complete Form 886-H-DEP and/or Form 886-H-EIC to claim the Earned Income Tax Credit or EITC.
-Not sure if you qualify for the EITC EICucator tool.
+Not sure if you qualify for the EITC?
+Use this EICucator tool.

 Supporting Documents